 …how our government helps keep college costs high

-…how government employees continue to arrange for their own pay and retirement plans to get nicer and nicer – at all our expense…
+…how government employees continue to arrange for increases in their own pay and benefits, at the expense of the services we expect from government.

-…or how our entire political system is designed to make sure the key benefits flow to the participants in that system – first and foremost – and to “the people” only as a side effect of that.
+…or how our entire political system is designed to make sure the key benefits flow to the participants and special interests in that system – first and foremost – and to “the people” only as a side effect of that.

 I would like to think issues like that are important to us all – important enough to be well worth everyone’s time to think them through – and particularly important to those who have kids.
 But if you simply “trust everyone else” to make the right decisions for you I can understand that – even if I do disagree.

-Just please don’t vote, then.
-Democracy is a difficult thing to manage, and depends on an “educated population.”
-If you’re not interested in spending the time to become educated, that’s ok, but please recognize that…
+Keep in mind, though, that democracy is a difficult thing to manage, and depends on an “educated population.”
+If you’re not interested in spending the time to become educated, that’s ok, but please recognize that – and perhaps abstain from voting on things you do not what to spend the time to understand?

 You may disagree – and of course you’re welcome to do that.

-I don’t know everything – I’ve just spent perhaps a bit more time than the average bear trying to think of everything (at least on the topics near and dear to me) – but that doesn’t mean I’ve nailed it all down.
+I don’t know everything, of course.
+I have some pet topics I care about (the headlines/menu choices above) and have spent a bit more time than the average bear examining and thinking those things through – but that doesn’t mean I’ve nailed it all down.

 More facts are always welcome, but “unspecified griping” (or just plain sniping) is not productive, I’ll delete those comments.
 Sorry, you’re welcome to move over to Facebook if you want to simply spout off…